paulkasidit/food_store/README.md

 ## Setup/Installation Requirements

-- Cloning the repo and running scripts on your local machine

 1. Clone the repo to your desired local directory with the below terminal command (you must already have git installed).
 Open a terminal in your preferred directory and run this command.
 ```
 $git clone https://github.com/paulkasidit/food_store